arvindsv/json-accumulator/README.md

-### An accumulator for JSON data:
+### A generic accumulator for JSON data:

-This a reasonably thin wrapper over CouchDB, to be used by a generic accumulator of JSON data by various other apps of mine.
+This a reasonably thin wrapper over CouchDB, to be used as a generic accumulator of JSON data by various other apps of mine.

 ##### Add data: